KemoPanzah/decore_Page_Old/readme/getstarted.rst

 Get started
 ***********

-To illustrate application creation with decore Base, we will now create a small web application together.
+To illustrate the fast UI application or dashboard creation, using decore Base in Python, we will now create a small UI together in the form of a web application.

-The decorators are primarily used to create meta-information for later evaluation in the front-end of the application and are nothing to be afraid of.
+The decorated functions serve, first and foremost, to create meta-information for later evaluation in the front-end of the application and are nothing to be afraid of.

 *It’s really simple, please follow me!*